How long is the Great Wall of China? Longer than was previously thought, a new survey reveals.

 "The saving and preserving of the Great Wall's relics should not be delayed," the report stressed.

-By 2015, the SACH will establish general guideline for protection of the Great Wall and set up a monitoring system to ensure an effective preservation, the state-run Xinhua news agency reported.
+By 2015, the SACH will establish general guideline for protection of the Great Wall and set up a monitoring system to ensure effective preservation, the state-run Xinhua news agency reported.

 This story was provided by Discovery News.